-The author would like to thank the Utah Science Technology and Research Initiative for their support.
-He would also like to thank J. Cates, T. Fletcher, and R. Whitaker for helpful discussions on parallel analysis, as well as the anonymous reviewers whose comments helped greatly improve the paper.
+This work was supported by NIH R01 EB005832 and NSF CCF0732227.
+The author would also like to acknowledge the support of the Utah Science Technology and Research Initiative.
+We thank Joshua Cates, Thomas Fletcher and Ross Whitaker for helpful discussions on parallel analysis.
+We also thank the anonymous reviewers whose comments helped greatly improve the paper.